Tan-jianbin/Statistical-Inference-in-General-order-Dynamic-Systems/README.md

 This file contains the data and code used in the paper "Green's matching: an efficient approach to parameter estimation in complex dynamic systems" by Jianbin Tan, Guoyu Zhang, Xueqin Wang, Hui Huang, and Fang Yao.

 # Abstract
-This file contains the proof, codes and a real dataset used in this article.
+This file contains proof, codes and a real dataset used in this article.

 ## 1. Data
 ### 1) Abstract